 Consider your topic clusters and interlinks appropriately to boost your authority on the overall topic.
 When you cover a topic from multiple angles, it shows the user (and Google) that you have an overall authority and understanding on that topic.

-Topic Explorer makes it easy to find semantically related keywords based on your seed keyword to create the full topic cluster to understand how to cover a topic with authority.
+Topic Explorer makes it easy to find semantically related keywords based on your seed keyword to create the full topic cluster and understand how to cover a topic with authority.
 Multiple filtering options (such as intent, industry, keyword patterns, and search volume) narrow down the list so you can select the keyword that is most relevant to your content creation.

-Authoritative Content at Scale
+How to Create Authoritative Content at Scale

-Content Fusion speeds up a writer's research time to integrate semantically related topics and identify relevant, connected topics associated with search demand (pictured below).
 From there, content writers can also optimize current content to improve their authority, all through the AI-driven insights from the tool's content analysis and content optimization recommendations.

 (Must-use topics for the keyword "iPhone 12")